Navigating workers’ compensation in Canada—how to get started

 • Supports in-country employees’ HR needs

-Learn more about how Global Employment Outsourcing (GEO), our employer of record solution in Canada, can help you manage the nuances of local employment law, like workers’ compensation.
+Learn more about how GEO, our employer of record solution in Canada, can help you manage the nuances of local employment law, like workers’ compensation.